MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 2. Fill in the fields as necessary.

-## To set up fixed asset class codes
+## To set up fixed asset class and subclass codes

+In fixed assets, you can define a classification hierarchy that can be used to group assets.
+The hierarchy has two levels: classes and subclasses.

+### Fixed asset class codes

 Fixed asset class codes are the top-level entries in your classification hierarchy that can be used to group assets.
 For example, you can use this to divide assets into tangible or intangible assets.